 COOPERATIVE ENDEAVOR AGREEMENT

-This Agreement (hereinafter referred to as the “Agreement” or “Contract”) is entered into by and between the EAST BATON ROUGE REDEVELOPMENT AUTHORITY (“RDA”), and the CITY OF BATON ROUGE AND PARISH OF EAST BATON ROUGE (“City-Parish”), OFFICE OF COMMUNITY DEVELOPMENT (“OCD”).
-RDA and the OCD may sometimes hereinafter be collectively referred to as the “Parties” and individually as a “Party.”
+This Agreement (hereinafter referred to as the “Agreement” or “Contract”) is entered into by and between EAST BATON ROUGE REDEVELOPMENT AUTHORITY BUILD BATON ROUGE (“BBR”), and the CITY OF BATON ROUGE AND PARISH OF EAST BATON ROUGE (“City-Parish”), OFFICE OF COMMUNITY DEVELOPMENT (“OCD”).
+BBR and the OCD may sometimes hereinafter be collectively referred to as the “Parties” and individually as a “Party.”

 I. COOPERATIVE ENDEAVOR